 Note: International students who are attending RVCC on a Student Visa are not eligible to claim in-state or New England Regional Student Program status.

-For the full CCSNH Board policy visit www.ccsnh.edu/boardpolicies.html.
-Click on "Student Affairs Policies" and go to section 740.01 DOMICILE AND TUITION RATE.
+For the full CCSNH Board policy visit www.ccsnh.edu/about-ccsnh/board-policies-system-policies-and-fees.
+Click on "Student Affairs Policies".

 Tuition and Fees